ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 ## Why do we need NgModules?

 With Ivy, one of the main reasons we need NgModules is to register components, directives and pipes.

-When Angular parses a template it needs to know how to compile a component.
+When Angular parses a template and sees a custom tag/element (e.g. `<component-a></component-a>`), the parser looks for a registered angular component which matches the selector.

 Every framework has this challenge.
 React uses JSX, Vue solves it with a components property on the component: